A hand holding a speedometer with the needle pointing to the upper range, surrounded by motion lines and shield shaped debris.

-Testing VPN speed is so easy we can cover the subject in the intro alone.
+Testing VPN (Virtual Private Network) speed is so easy that we can cover the subject in the intro alone.
 Just open a speed test page without a VPN and run a test.
-Then repeat the test after connecting the VPN to either the fastest server or the server you intend to use the most.
+Then, repeat the test after connecting the VPN to either the fastest server or the server you intend to use the most.
 See?
 That’s easy.
-But if you need to know how to test VPN speed in greater detail, read on further.
+But if you need to know how to test VPN speed in greater detail, read on.

 Table of contents